 23. White Water Raft

 White water rafting is another adventure to add to your Jasper National Park Bucketlist if you are looking for a bit of a thrill.
-Check out Whitewater Rafting Jasper or Jasper Rafting Adventures to plan your trip.
+Head to Whitewater Rafting Jasper or Jasper Rafting Adventures to plan your trip and hit the river!

 24. Visit Maligne Lake